dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 coverage report
 ```

-Additionally, if you wish to view the report in a more user-friendly, separate & interactive HTML file, then you can run the additional two commands below, open the broswer on port 8000 and click into the `htmlcov` folder:
+Additionally, if you wish to view the report in a more user-friendly, separate & interactive HTML file, then you can run the additional two commands below, open the browser on port 8000 and click into the `htmlcov` folder:

 ```
 coverage html